coopdanger/spad/spec/CONTRIBUTING.md

 We welcome all contributions.
 Discussion takes place in a few places:

-* Our [mailing list](https://www.ietf.org/mailman/listinfo/spad) is used for most communication, including issue discussion.

-* We also discuss specific issues on the appropriate issues list in [Github](https://github.com/fluffy/spad/issues).
+* We discuss specific issues on the appropriate issues list in [Github](https://github.com/fluffy/spad/issues).
 If you don't want to use Github to follow these discussions, you can subscribe to the [issue announce list](https://www.ietf.org/mailman/listinfo/spad-issues).

+* Our [mailing list](https://www.ietf.org/mailman/listinfo/spad) is used for confirmation of consensus.

 ## Resolving Issues